 Most private lessons are taught on the weekends, many are children.
 It can be difficult to teach two or more children at once, especially at Pine Knob where the second wonder carpet is too steep for most students and many have a hard time with the rope.
-There will be an assistant at Pine Knob to help use the rope.
 If you have to use the second wonder carpet a T-bar or wedge making tool is helpful to get students lower to the point where they can ski on their own.
 Some kids are afraid up there.
 If a student is in a situation when the hill is too steep, do a fan exercise away from the carpet to get off the steep section.

 Check their clothing and make sure their boots are put on correctly.
 Ask what the goals are and discuss the expectations.
 Do they think taking one lesson is all it takes to ski the whole area?
 Most will want to improve but have no specific idea what that means, so you will have to evaluate them and suggest a plan.
 Are they going on a trip, do they ski with better skiers?
 Ask them about their sports background, and make sure they feel free to ask questions.